-Another project I am working on is to convert a Toyota pick-up truck to an electric powered vehicle.
+Another project I am working on is to convert a Toyota pick-up truck to electric batteries.
 This project is more work then I originally expected.
 But the benefits far out weigh the work (my opinion).
 Learn more about my first electric truck conversion.

 Using hydrogen generating systems can also be considered an alternative fuel.
 I purchased the water for gas system and went to the HHO games in south Florida to learn more about it.
 Watch 2 independent videos and see what I think about the water4gas books.

 This next link takes you to the homepage so you can learn more about me and this car questions website.